bwsw/sj-platform/SJDocs/source/Glossary.rst

   A special entity which allows a developer to do atomic checkpoint for a group of producers and consumers.

 Engine
   A base of the system.
-It provides basic I/O functionality.
+It provides basic I/O functionality for a module.
 It uses module settings to process data.

 Envelope
   A specialized fundamental data structure, containing data and metadata.
 The metadata is required for exactly-once processing.